SantanuKar43/simple-wikipedia-scraper/README.md

 # simple-wikipedia-scraper
-A scraper that gets the first paragraph from a wikipedia article Gets the job done but not perfect at all.
+A scraper that gets the first paragraph from a wikipedia article.<br>
+Gets the job done but not perfect at all.